How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 How long should an SOP be?

 A single SOP should be 1-2 pages for most tasks.
-If it's longer than 2 pages, the task is probably complex enough to split into multiple SOPs.
+If it's longer than 2 pages, the task is probably complex enough to split into multiple SOPs linked by reference.
 Each SOP should cover one specific process from start to finish — not an entire job function.
+If your "Customer Service SOP" covers everything from ticket triage to escalation to reporting, that's actually three or four SOPs that need to be separated and linked.

 Should I use video or written SOPs?

 Use both.
-Record a Loom video of yourself doing the task (this takes 5 minutes), then ask your VA to turn that video into a written SOP with screenshots.
-The video captures nuance and context; the written document is searchable and easy to reference.
+The optimal process: record a Loom video of yourself doing the task (5-10 minutes), then ask your VA to turn that video into a written SOP with screenshots.
+The video captures nuance, tone, and context that written instructions miss.
+The written document is searchable, skimmable, and easy to reference mid-task.
 Together, they're far more effective than either format alone.

 Can my virtual assistant create SOPs for me?

-Absolutely — and they should.
+Yes — and they should.
 After the initial onboarding period, your VA should document every new process they learn.
-The best approach: you demonstrate the task once (on a call or via Loom), your VA performs it 2-3 times, then they write the SOP.
-Review and approve it together.
-This builds ownership and ensures accuracy.
+The best approach: you demonstrate the task once via Loom or live screen share, your VA performs it 2-3 times, then they write the SOP from memory.
+You review and approve it together.
+This builds ownership, ensures accuracy, and speeds up your SOP library growth without all the writing falling on you.

 How often should SOPs be updated?